fabiofranchino/fabiofranchino.com/content/automation/how-to-create-personalized-open-graph-images.md

 Here the step-by-step to integrate a dynamic image generation pipeline into your website using [PRESENTA Platform](https://www.presenta.cc/):

-### Choose a template or design your own with PRESENTA Visual Editor
+### Choose a template or design your own with the PRESENTA Visual Editor

 ![](/assets/automation/how-to-create-personalized-open-graph-images/tut1.png)